ioos/bio_mobilization_workshop/_episodes/07-validation-and-publishing.md

 # Ecological Metadata Language (EML)

 Both OBIS and GBIF use [Ecological Metadata Language (EML)](https://eml.ecoinformatics.org/) as the metadata standard associated with the data.
 For the purposes of this workshop we will not dive into the world of EML.
-However, we should note that when publishing your data through the IPT, the IPT helps you create an EML file as part of the Darwin Core Archive (DwC-A).
-As such, if you publish your own data through the IPT, there is no need for innate knowledge on the EML format.
+However, we should note that when publishing your data through the IPT, the IPT helps you create an EML file as part of the DwC-A. As such, if you publish your own data through the IPT, there is no need for innate knowledge on the EML format.
 But there are a minimum required number of fields that would need to be filled out in the IPT: `title`, `abstract`, `citation`, and several `contacts`.

 More information on EML can be found at the [EML standard page](https://eml.ecoinformatics.org/), and in the [bio data guide](https://ioos.github.io/bio_data_guide/extras.html#ecological-metadata-language-eml).
 There are also a number of R packages for working with EML, reviewed [here](https://livingnorway.github.io/LivingNorwayR/articles/EML_R_packages_overview.html).